Darwish-md/State-Exam-2023/Topic-09.md

 3. Trade-offs: During the design process, trade-offs must be carefully evaluated.
 These trade-offs involve factors such as cost, time, and performance.
 Engineers need to make informed decisions to strike the right balance between these elements to achieve an optimal solution.

-4. Abstraction: Abstraction is a fundamental skill in systems engineering.
-It involves the ability to conceptualize and design a system independently of the specific solution.
+4. Abstraction: Abstraction involves the ability to design a system independently of the specific solution.
 This allows engineers to focus on the system's architecture, functionality, and requirements without being tied to any particular implementation details.

-5. Interdisciplinarity: Systems engineering embraces an interdisciplinary approach.
-It recognizes that complex systems require expertise from various disciplines to address all the stakeholders' requirements adequately.
-Teams comprising members from different fields collaborate to integrate their knowledge and perspectives into the system design process.
+5. Interdisciplinarity: when designing complex systems, experts from different fields work together as a team.
+Each team member brings their unique knowledge and skills from their respective disciplines to address the various requirements of the system and meet the needs of different stakeholders.

 ### Here are the key steps involved in systems engineering:
 1. Understanding Stakeholder Needs: Systems engineers begin by gathering information from stakeholders, such as users, customers, and experts, to understand their needs, expectations, and requirements for the system.